-Last time we have covered the topic about flashing STM32 microcontrollers using bootlaoder.
-This is the most comfortable and cheapest way of loading programs to MCU memory.
+Last time we have covered the topic about flashing STM32 microcontrollers using the bootloader, which is the most comfortable and cheapest way of loading programs into MCU memory.
 But this isn’t the only way of doing this.

-Lets start J-Flash ARM to give it a try.
+Let us start J-Flash ARM to give it a try.

 Once loaded you will see its contents in a window.
 Next, you can go directly to menu Target->Program&Verify.
 The adapter will automatically connect to target and initiate programming.
 If the programmed memory area isn’t empty you will be asked if you need to erase overwritten area:

 Usually, you would go with Yes.

 After a couple of seconds it is done: